hasan-ston/web-scalability-notes/chp5_DataLayer.md

 ### Master-Slave Replication

-In MySQL replication, you synchronize the state of two servers - one **master** and one or more **slaves**.
+In MySQL replication, you synchronize the state of two servers - one master and one or more slaves.

-**Key characteristics:**
 - Data can only be read from slaves
 - All modifications happen through the master
 - Data-modifying commands are sent to the master
-- Master executes the commands and writes them to a **binlog file**
-- Master returns response to client
+- Master executes the commands and writes them to a binlog file and then returns the response to the client.
 - Slaves can connect to master anytime and request incremental updates from the binlog

-**Important:** MySQL replication is **asynchronous**, which decouples the master from slaves.
-The master doesn't wait for slaves to confirm they received the updates.
+MySQL replication is asynchronous, which decouples the master from slaves.
+So the master doesn't have to wait for slaves to confirm they've received the updates.

 ### Scaling Reads with Slaves